pozzo-research-group/sonication_station/README.md

+This is a forked version of the original sonication station library that has been modified for other uses.
+Go to the original machine agency repo if you are trying to install on the actual sonication station.
 If you're looking for a standard operating procedure, check out the [quickstart](docs/quickstart.md).

 ## Intro
 This project wraps a python interface around the existing Duet 3 Socket Interface, turning Jubilee into a plate handling lab automation device for sonication.